jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 we are not interested in the comments, we could use the ``@disposable``, ``@drop`` and ``@reduction = merge``-directives to simplify these at the parsing stage.
 Or, we could extract the comments and normalize the whitespace at a later tree-processing stage.
-For now, let's just check wehter our comments work as expected::
+For now, let's just check wether our comments work as expected::

     >>> syntax_tree = extended_parser('What{check this again!} is work?')